 Withdrawing KiwiSaver money for my first (and hopefully last) home puts a major dent in my retirement savings, it’s true.
 But I’m comfortable with that choice, having pondered it for a couple of years, and still being young with time on my side.
 Saving for the future is important – but so is having a stable and healthy living environment in the present.
 (One word: mushrooms.)
 And while I don’t see my home as an investment, having a paid-off house will be a huge benefit come retirement.
 There’s a lot of talk right now about how Generation Rent will be at a disadvantage in this regard, and for good reason.
 Having discussed this with people at work who know much more about finance, mortgages and the economy in NZ than I do, I feel confident in this decision being the right one for me.

 Probably more painful – emotionally anyway – is the fact that I accepted family help.
 Now I’m just like basically every other Auckland homeowner my age.
-Even as a loan rather than a gift … this makes me one of those awful privileged millennials tapping into the Bank of Mum and Dad.
+Even as a loan rather than a gift from gift cards systems… this makes me one of those awful privileged millennials tapping into the Bank of Mum and Dad.
 Let me tell you, that stings.

 But pride ain’t everything, and I’ve said before that I wouldn’t look a gift horse like this in the mouth should it cross my path.
 I’m happy (understatement: DELIRIOUSLY HAPPY) and apparently so are they.
 A win-win, I suppose.
 Heck, for health reasons alone, I can tell you it has been so, so worth it already!
 I rub rosehip oil into my stress scars each night (from the chronic eczema that literally evaporated once I moved into my house) and I know I made the right choice.
 I pinch myself most days, wondering if this is actually my life, and feel so grateful to be here.